 In reality, that’s near impossible to achieve.
 Even the best therapists with years and years of experience simply cannot do it all.
 At the end of the day, the most important thing is to remember that you graduated, you passed your boards, and your employer hired you, so you must be doing something right!
 Don’t doubt yourself – you made it this far!

 2. Never stop learning

 Another way to combat that feeling of inadequacy is to do your research.
 Just because you’re done with school doesn’t mean you’re done learning!
-The most obvious way to boost your brain power is to simply look things up on good ol’ reputable and evidence-based websites (lookin’ at you, OT Flourish Membership and the AOTA) or in some of your old textbooks.
+The most obvious way to boost your brain power is to simply look things up on good ol’ reputable and evidence-based websites (lookin’ at you, OT Accelerator and the AOTA) or in some of your old textbooks.